-5 Essential Questions for Every Writer
+Questions About Writing: 5 Essential Questions To Focus Your Writing Mindset

 Then, write something just for him or her.

 Write for fifteen minutes.
-When you’re finished, share your practice in the comments section.
+When you're finished, share your practice in the Pro Workshop here.
 And if you share, please be sure to give feedback on a few practices by your fellow writers.